anuwu/ERPLAG-Compiler/README.md

 Additionally, ensure to remove the repository from the environment PATH in **Windows**.

 No need to do this step for **Linux/macOS** unless you have installed it manually and added to path.

+## Issues

+I'm aware that the installation script doesn't handle Gentoo distributions (yet), which use the portage package manager.
+Please install the dependencies on your own.
+In any case, if you're not able to get ERPLAG compiler running on your system, feel free to leave me a message

 Thank you!